Slave Plantations with Surrey connections

 Charles Nicholas Pallmer

 Charles Nicholas Pallmer of Norbiton Place (1771-1848) was a successful politician, holding the offices of Sheriff of Surrey (1822-3) as well as MP for Surrey (1826-30).
 However, his later career was overshadowed by enormous personal debts and he was declared bankrupt in 1831.

-Though he owned the expansive Rose Hill estate in Clarendon, Jamaica, he had mortgaged the estate to a creditor and, because of his debts, saw very little of the £4920 12s 7d given by the state as compensation for the emancipation of his 253 slaves on Rose Hill and other, much smaller plantations.
+Though he owned the expansive Rose Hill estate in Clarendon, Jamaica, he had mortgaged the estate to a creditor and, because of his debts, saw very little of the £4920 12s 7d given by the state as compensation for the emancipation of his 253 enslaved at Rose Hill and other, much smaller plantations.

-Charles’ wife, Maria Francis Parker, heir of her father’s Norbiton estate, owned a small number of slaves in Jamaica too and his sister married Thomas John Parker (see above) in 1796.
+Charles’ wife, Maria Francis Parker, heir of her father’s Norbiton estate, owned a small number of enslaved in Jamaica too and his sister married Thomas John Parker (see above) in 1796.

 For information about Pallmer as a Jamaican plantation owner and the compensation he was awarded from the Slave Compensation Commission, see his entry on the UCL Legacies of British Slave-ownership website.